Anapanasati

 Ānāpānasati (Pali; Sanskrit: ānāpānasmṛti), meaning "mindfulness of breathing" (sati means mindfulness; ānāpāna refers to inhalation and exhalation), is the act of paying attention to the breath.
 It is the quintessential form of Buddhist meditation, attributed to Gautama Buddha, and described in several suttas, most notably the Ānāpānasati Sutta (MN 118).
 (Note: In the Pali canon, the instructions for anāpānasati are presented as either one tetrad (four instructions) or four tetrads (16 instructions).
-The most famous exposition of four tetrads – after which Theravada countries have a national holiday (see uposatha) – is the Ānāpānasati Sutra, found in the Majjhima Nikaya sutra 118 (for instance, see Thanissaro, 2006).
+The most famous exposition of four tetrads – after which Theravada countries have a national holiday (see uposatha) – is the Ānāpānasati Sutta, found in the Majjhima Nikaya as sutta 118 (for instance, see Thanissaro, 2006).
 Other discourses which describe the full four tetrads can be found in the Samyutta Nikaya's Anapana-samyutta (Ch.
 54), such as SN 54.6 (Thanissaro, 2006a), SN 54.8 (Thanissaro, 2006b) and SN 54.13 (Thanissaro, 1995a).
-The one-tetrad exposition of anapanasati is found, for instance, in the Kayagata-sati Sutta (MN 119; Thanissaro, 1997), the Maha-satipatthana Sutta (DN 22; Thanissaro, 2000) and the Satipatthana Sutra (MN 10; Thanissaro, 1995b).)
+The one-tetrad exposition of anapanasati is found, for instance, in the Kayagata-sati Sutta (MN 119; Thanissaro, 1997), the Maha-satipatthana Sutta (DN 22; Thanissaro, 2000) and the Satipatthana Sutta (MN 10; Thanissaro, 1995b).)

-Derivations of anāpānasati are common to Tibetan, Zen, Tiantai, and Theravada Buddhism as well as Western-based mindfulness programs.
+Derivations of anāpānasati are common to Theravada, Tibetan, Zen, and Tiantai Buddhism as well as Western-based mindfulness programs.

 Contemplation of bodily phenomena

 The Ānāpānasati Sutta prescribes mindfulness of inhalation and exhalation as an element of mindfulness of the body, and recommends the practice of mindfulness of breathing as a means of cultivating the seven factors of awakening, which is an alternative formulation or description of the process of dhyana: sati (mindfulness), dhamma vicaya (analysis), viriya (persistence), pīti (rapture), passaddhi (serenity), samadhi (unification of mind), and upekkhā (equanimity).
-According to this and other sutras, the development of these factors leads to release (Pali: vimutti; Sanskrit: mokṣa) from dukkha (suffering) and the attainment of nirvana.
+According to this and other suttas, the development of these factors leads to release (Pali: vimutti; Sanskrit: mokṣa) from dukkha (suffering) and the attainment of nirvana.

 Derivations of anāpānasati are a core meditation practice in Theravada, Tiantai, and Chan traditions of Buddhism as well as a part of Western-based mindfulness programs.
 According to Anālayo, in both ancient and modern times anāpānasati by itself is likely the most widely used Buddhist method for contemplating bodily phenomena.

 The practice

-Ānāpānasati sutta
+Ānāpānasati Sutta

-The mindfulness practice described in the Ānāpānasati Sutra is to go into the forest and sit beneath a tree and then to simply watch the breath:
+The mindfulness practice described in the Ānāpānasati Sutta is to go into the forest and sit beneath a tree and then to simply watch the breath:

 Breathing in long, he discerns, 'I am breathing in long'; or breathing out long, he discerns, 'I am breathing out long.'
 Or breathing in short, he discerns, 'I am breathing in short'; or breathing out short, he discerns, 'I am breathing out short.'
 He trains himself, 'I will breathe in sensitive to the entire body.'
 He trains himself, 'I will breathe out sensitive to the entire body.'
 He trains himself, 'I will breathe in calming bodily fabrication.'
 He trains himself, 'I will breathe out calming bodily fabrication.'

 While inhaling and exhaling, the meditator practises: